insideout10/wordlift-docs/docs/analysis.rst

 Edit Entity Properties
 ^^^^^^^^^^^^^^
 The content editor is editing the main properties for the entity "Expo 2015" while writing the post.
-The complete list of properties can be edited from the :doc:`edit-entity` page.
+The complete list of properties can be edited clicking on the "open in vocabulary" link (see :doc:`edit-entity` page.)

 .. image:: /images/wordlift-edit-post-widget-03.png